curiousML/curiousml.github.io/README.md

 # About me

-I am currently a third year PhD student in Machine Learning, Applied Mathematics and Insurance supervised by [Caroline HILLAIRET](https://sites.google.com/site/carolinehillairet/home) and [Romuald ELIE](https://perso.math.u-pem.fr/elie.romuald/elie.html).
+I am a Data Scientist and also a third year PhD Candidate in Machine Learning, Applied Mathematics and Insurance supervised by [Caroline HILLAIRET](https://sites.google.com/site/carolinehillairet/home) and [Romuald ELIE](https://perso.math.u-pem.fr/elie.romuald/elie.html).
 Half of my research is carried out at [CREST - ENSAE](http://crest.science/) and the other half at the DataLab of [Société Générale Insurance](https://www.assurances.societegenerale.com/fr/) directed by [Marc JUILLARD](https://www.researchgate.net/profile/Marc_Juillard).
 My current research focuses on the semi-supervised learning for textual data.

 # Research